 The role of NCVS in co-productive working

-This involves working co-productively across Nottingham's Voluntary, Community and Social Enterprise (VCSE) sector, building multi-agency partnerships, raising awareness of Social Prescribing, sharing learning and good practice, mapping the gaps of VCSE provision and supporting and strengthening the development of VCSE provision.
+This involved working co-productively across Nottingham's Voluntary, Community and Social Enterprise (VCSE) sector, building multi-agency partnerships, raising awareness of Social Prescribing, sharing learning and good practice, mapping the gaps of VCSE provision and supporting and strengthening the development of VCSE provision.

 Social Prescribing Community Conversations